Luce Initiative on Asian

 Program Officer: Mr. Li Ling

+Ling directs the Foundation's Luce Scholars Program and serves as the program officer for the Asia Program.
 Previously, Ling has served as the director of transnational initiatives at the National Committee on U.S.-China Relations and practiced law at Cleary Gottlieb Steen & Hamilton LLP, both in New York.
 He also worked for the intergovernmental International Organization for Migration as a program officer in its Geneva Headquarters and in its Washington, D.C. and Vienna Missions.
 Ling is a native of Wuhan, China, and studied at the Institute of International Relations in Beijing.
-He has an M.A. in international relations from Syracuse University’s Maxwell School and a J.D. from Columbia Law School.
+He received his B.A. in comparative literature from Brigham Young University and has an M.A. in international relations from Syracuse University’s Maxwell School and a J.D. from Columbia Law School.

 Program Assistant: Mr. Francisco J. Cadavid

 Prior to joining the Luce Foundation, Francisco has taught English as a foreign language in South Korea and worked in the Asia program at an organization focused on track-two diplomacy.
 He holds a B.A. from the University of Pennsylvania and a M.A. from Columbia University.
 He speaks English, Spanish, Mandarin, and Korean.